Local government is the level of government which most closely aligns to the community and their aspirations.

 Our policy direction is guided by our Policy Executive, a group of mayors and councillors elected by their peers to represent all regions of Queensland.
 The Policy Executive has 16 members - 15 district representatives and a President - who meet six times each year to set our policy agenda.

 The LGAQ also has a Board, appointed by the Policy Executive and consisting of three Directors and the President.

-To acknowledge and pay respect to the First Australians, the LGAQ has adopted a Reconciliation Action Plan.
+To acknowledge and pay respect to the First Australians, the LGAQ adopted a Reconciliation Action Plan.
 The Plan is currently under review.

 Corporate Governance Documents